Information on embargoes on Libya and how to apply for an export licence.

 If you intend to export to Libya, you should keep yourself well informed of the current situation through the media and other information channels.

-To keep informed of latest updates about arms embargoes and changes to strategic export control legislation, please subscribe to the Export Control Organisation’s Notices to Exporters.
+To keep informed of latest updates about arms embargoes and changes to strategic export control legislation, read the Export Control Organisation’s Notices to Exporters.
+You can subscribe to receive an email alerting you to publication of the latest notice.

 Extent of the arms embargo on Libya